mpiraux/draft-piraux-quic-tunnel/draft-piraux-intarea-quic-tunnel.md

 QUIC migration mechanism enables handovers between several network interfaces.

 This document is organized as follows.
-{{reference-environment}} describes our reference environment.
+{{reference-environment}} describes the reference environment.
 Then, we propose a first mode of operation, explained in {{the-tunnel-mode}}, that use the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain packets over a